2020 Federal Standard of Excellence

-- The Agency’s Chief Data Officer (CDO) reports to the Chief Information Officer in the Bureau for Management.
-In compliance with the Foundations for Evidence-Based Policymaking Act, the Administrator of USAID designated the Chief Data Officer through an internal Executive Message that was shared with the Agency on June 4, 2019.
+- The Agency’s Chief Data Officer (CDO) serves as the USAID Chief Data Officer.
+The Chief Data Officer reports to the Chief Information Officer in the Bureau for Management.
+In compliance with the Foundations for Evidence-Based Policymaking Act, the Administrator of USAID re-affirmed the designation of the Chief Data Officer through an internal Executive Message that was shared with the Agency on June 4, 2019.
 The CDO manages the USAID Data Services team which focuses exclusively on improving the usage of data and information to ensure the Agency’s development outcomes are supported and enhanced by evidence.
 The CDO’s team includes several direct hire data science and IT professionals along with a budget for contract professionals who provide a comprehensive portfolio of data services in support of the Agency’s mission.
-The CDO oversaw approximately 55 staff and an estimated $12.5 million budget in 2019.
+The CDO oversaw approximately 80staff and an estimated $11.7 million budget in 2020.
 The CDO is a senior career civil servant, and the USAID Data Services team is regularly called upon to generate products and services to support the Agency’s highest priorities.
 USAID also invests in roles including the Chief Innovation Officer, Chief Geographer, Chief Economist, Chief Scientist, and other key roles that drive the use of evidence across the agency.

 1.3 Did the agency have a governance structure to coordinate the activities of its evaluation officer, chief data officer, statistical officer, and other related officials in order to inform policy decisions and evaluate the agency’s major programs?

-- The Agency uses several governance structures and processes currently, and will be updating these in accordance with OMB guidance related to the Foundations for Evidence-Based Policymaking Act.
-Two notable current examples include:
+- The Agency uses several governance structures and processes currently and will be updating these in accordance with OMB guidance related to the Foundations for Evidence-Based Policymaking Act.
+Some notable current examples include:

-- Management Operations Council: USAID also uses a Management Operations Council (MOC) as the platform for Agency leadership to assess progress toward achieving the strategic objectives in USAID’s Strategic Planand cross-agency priority goals and additional management issues.
+- Management Operations Council: USAID also uses a Management Operations Council (MOC) as the platform for Agency leadership to assess progress toward achieving the strategic objectives in USAID’s Strategic Plan and cross-agency priority goals and additional management issues.
 Established in 2014, the MOC provides Agency-wide leadership for initiatives and investments to reform USAID business systems and operations worldwide.
 The MOC also provides a platform for senior leaders to learn about and discuss improving organizational performance, efficiency, and effectiveness.
-The Agency’s Performance Improvement Officer and Chief Operating Officer co-chair the MOC, and membership includes, among others, all the Agency’s Chief Executive Officers (e.g., Senior Procurement Executive, Chief Human Capital Officer, Chief Financial Officer, Chief Information Officer and Project Management Improvement Officer).
-Depending on the agenda, it also includes the Chief Data Officer, Agency Evaluation Officer, and (once in place) the Agency Senior Statistical Official
+The Assistant Administrator for the Bureau for Management and the Agency’s Chief Operating Officer co-chair the MOC.
+Membership includes, among others, all the Agency’s Chief Executive Officers (e.g., Senior Procurement Executive, Chief Human Capital Officer, Chief Financial Officer, Chief Information Officer, Performance Improvement Officer and Project Management Improvement Officer).
+Depending on the agenda, it also includes the Chief Data Officer, Agency Evaluation Officer, and the Agency Senior Statistical Official.

 Evaluation & Research